General Information

 Bridge Configuration

-Video 1 shows the main cables during hand-induced vibration.
+Video 1 shows the vibration of main cables A and B during hand-induced excitation.